randreas/CS611-Legends/README.md

 7. Minimum size of map is 4x4 and Maximum size of map is 20x20 and is a square map.
 8. Maximum number of players is 4 and max heroes per team is 4.
 Due to current number of heroes parsed.
 9. Player has to Type (T) to end turn in order to end his turn after movement or other actions.
+10. The heroes don't share their vision, and a hero can only see the rows lower or equal to his/her highest explored row.
+So a hero can only teleport to the rows (in other lanes) lower or equal to his/her highest explored row.
+11. A hero is forbidden to move into other heroes' Nexus.

 How to run: